MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 Image your project isn't set up to use a project-based build identity or to protect access to repositories in YAML pipelines.
 Also, assume you've already successfully ran your pipeline.

-## Use a Project-based Build Identity
+### Use a Project-based Build Identity

 When a pipeline executes, it uses an identity to access various resources, such as repositories, service connections, variable groups.
 There are two types of identities a pipeline can use: a project-level one and a collection-level one.
 The former provides better security, the latter provides ease of use.
-Read more about [scoped build identities](../process/access-tokens.md#scoped-build-identities).
+Read more about [scoped build identities](../process/access-tokens.md#scoped-build-identities) and [job authorization scope](../process/access-tokens.md#job-authorization-scope).

 We recommend you use project-level identities for running your pipelines.
 By default, project-level identities can only access resources in the project of which they're a member.
 Using this identity improves security, because it reduces the access gained by a malicious person when hijacking your pipeline.

-To make your pipeline use a project-level identity, turn on the two _Limit job authorization scope to current project_ toggles in your project's Pipelines Settings.
-The _Limit job authorization scope to current project for non-release pipelines_ setting acts on YAML and classic build pipelines.
-The _Limit job authorization scope to current project for release pipelines_ setting acts on Release pipelines.
-Read more about [job authorization scope](../process/access-tokens.md#job-authorization-scope).
+To make your pipeline use a project-level identity, turn on the _Limit job authorization scope to current project for non-release pipelines_ setting.

 In our running example, when this toggle is off, the `SpaceGameWeb` pipeline can access all repositories in all projects.
 When the toggle is on, `SpaceGameWeb` can only access resources in the `fabrikam-tailspin/SpaceGameWeb` project, so only the `SpaceGameWeb` and `SpaceGameWebReact` repositories.